 The paths are roped off and clearly marked, so you will be able to see the seals without disturbing them.
 These paths are moved periodically to allow regeneration of worn areas of the dunes.
 Our friendly Wardens are on duty at weekends and every day during term-time and throughout the Christmas school holidays.
 This site is on private land so please do not spoil its beauty by leaving litter.

 The car park at Horsey Gap is owned and operated by the Horsey Estate.
 There are pay and display machines on site which will accept cards and cash.
-At busy times there is often a food truck, which sells beverages and snacks.
-Overnight parking, camping and barbecues are not permitted.
+Food and beverages are available a short distance away at the Poppylands Cafe by the turn off onto the Horsey Gap car park access road.
+Overnight parking, motorhomes, camping and barbecues are not permitted.

 There is alternative parking at the National Trust site at Horsey Windpump (just over a mile away) It is also pay-and-display but free to NT members.
 There is a small giftshop and café (check NT website for opening times).